-Whether you love or hate painting, chances are you’ve wondered if one coat is enough.
-Factors like the surface you're painting, the paint color and quality, and whether you're using a primer will help you decide how many coats of paint you need to have a perfect painting job that will make you proud.
+Factors like the texture of the surface you're painting, the paint color and quality, and whether you're using a primer will help you decide how much paint you need to execute a paint job you’re proud to show off.

 One coat indoors will look its best for roughly three years, while the second coat will extend that pristine look for up to 10 years indoors and five years outdoors.

 The paint adheres better on the second coat if the surface is prepped, dry, and smooth.

 The second coat of paint protects the first layer.

 It's cost-effective.
 If you look at the cost of adding a second coat, it’s minimal in comparison to just one coat.
 A detailed cost of painting the interior of your house will also help you make more informed decisions about your project.